Cryptkeeper/digimag-downloader/README.md

 `./digimag-downloader <publication ID>`

 ### Extracting Publication IDs
-When loading the viewer application in your web browser, the publication ID is the value of the `m` parameter.
+When using the viewer application in your web browser, the publication ID is the value of the `m` parameter.
 This is a persistent value and should not change unless the publication is discontinued and restarted under a new name.

 For example, `https://mydigimag.rrd.com/publication/?m=1&i=2&p=3`
 * The publication ID (`m`) is 1